katjam/healthy-code-happy-people/presentation/SLIDES.md

 but it should make you feel proud.<!-- .element class="fragment" data-fragment-index="1"-->

 Note:
 (34 min)
 - Our ultimate goal is reliable apps
 - Your job should not include unneccessary stress
 - If you are writing code that's hard for some of your team to understand, you won't feel proud.
 - We have a finite amount of time.
 Try to spend it building, testing and designing features; not discovering, discussing and fixing bugs.
+- Hear people say stuff that sounds sensible and repeat it.
+We ought to stop and think for ourselves?

 ---